-Mindfulness is hard to define as it is something that is inherently personal and shifts form when we put it into our own cultural context, and our own experience.
-Let us divide the term it into the two traditional uses.
+How does one define love?
+Similarly, mindfulness is hard to define as it is something that is inherently personal and shifts form when we put it into our own cultural context, and our own experience.
+Let us divide the term it into the some proposed perspectives:

 1. Mindfulness can refer to the state of being conscious or aware, being mindful of something.

 2. Mindfulness can refer to the mental state, or philosophy, of focusing on the present, being in the moment, and acceptance of the realities of emotion, thought, and external situation.

 3. An attitude typified by acceptance, curiosity and kindness.
 And that, one is aware of this attitude (“meta” of this awareness).
 Animals can be aware while curiously checking something out, but it is human to be aware of this awareness.

 Is this division apt?
 Or is this the same usage of the term?
 What if mindfulness is simply the power over our cognition, the power to control and choose the object of our attention?